-My name is George and I'm new here.
+My name is George and I'm glad to be here.

 My wife and I have had the original droid through Verizon Wireless for about a year now and were given the chance to upgrade one of our phones (which was good because hers fell in water just a week ago and isn't working).
 We can upgrade our other phone in Jan, just 6 months from now.

 We decided to go with the Motorola Droid X2.
 My eyes are getting worse, so the bigger screen is nice; not to mention the dual core 1 GB processor.
 I do however have a technical question/problem.

 In my original Droid, I used the app call SMS Backup & Restore, because I need to save all my text information for court and other personal purposes.
 I assume when I did the Backups, they were backed up to my sd card, because when I mounted the droid to my PC I saw the folder SMS BackupRestore and in it were .xml files with the different backup dates as part of the file name.

 I really don't want to throw my original 16gb sd card in the new phone.
 I wanted to reformat it, THEN put it in my Droid X2 and kind of reinstall the apps again and transfer the data into the phone via my PC.
 (Funny how the new upgraded phone only came with an 8gb sd card).
 This is where I am having difficulty: